patrickdx/3311-Project/README.md

 - Vesh: Items -> Room inventory, "As a receptionist I need to view the list of items in each room"
 - Edward:  Max per item in room inventory.
 "As a caretaker, I need to know how much of each item I should resupply/supply in each room"

+### March 9
+Temi: Made some adjustments to some screen buttons on the GUI to perform planned functionalities and added the db